weka/wekactl/README.md

 The utility can import Weka CloudFormation stacks and manage it via AWS Auto Scaling groups, allowing to scale the Weka cluster up and down.

+Once deployed, you can control the number of instances by either changing the desired capacity of instances from the AWS auto-scaling group console or defining your custom metrics and scaling policy in AWS.
+Once the desired capacity has changed, Weka will take care of safely scaling the instances.

 # Requirements

 - For initial setup, the user running the wekactl utility should have AWS admin credentials.